 Because the people, dead tired from The Reign of Terror, snatched a power nap which evolved into deep slumber after Marcos was haled to Hawaii, they were oblivious to the shadow of darkness creeping back.
 Many abandoned their activism---although some invoke their invaluable contribution to the anti-Martial Law movement when hit by waves of nostalgia or when they are confronted by a small voice within indicting them for having become part of the infrastructure of a system they once denounced.
 Some Marcos old guards managed to ingratiate themselves to the ensuing dispensations including the one headed by Corazon Aquino.
 Remember the lawyers from the original The Firm that helped prop up the Conjugal Dicatorship.
 Yes, they are still around.
 The Marcos cronies reclaimed their economic thrones.
 Eventually, so did the Marcoses.
 Former First Lady Imelda Marcos is a member of the House of Representatives.
 Imee Marcos is Ilocos Norte Governor.
 The only acknowledged presidential son Bongbong Marcos, a remorseless Reign of Terror denier, is a Senator and might become the next Vice-President of this country.

-why do not the textbooks say it?
+Thus, I am not surprised that young people today think that the Marcos Regime was not that evil because if it was, why do not the textbooks say it?
 Why is Imelda in Congress instead of in jail?
 Why are her children in power and not in jail?
 Why are their cronies back and are amassing more wealth?
 Why are the personalities who were operators of the engine of Martial Law everywhere in the bureaucracy, in Congress?
 EDSA was stolen from the people by the very forces it was supposed to eradicate.

 And let us not miss this: Who among the present candidates for Philippine President is sterilized from anything Marcos?
 Candidate No. 1 tried unsuccessfully to convince President Benigno Aquino to inter that wax in Batac, Ilocos Norte in the Libingan ng mga Bayani although during Martial Law, he was a human rights lawyer with the broad resistance movement.
 Candidate No. 2 cavalierly said that if elected, he would do what Pres.
 Aquino refused to do.
 Candidate No. 3 asserted that Marcos had the best intentions when he issued Proc.
 No. 1081 that plunged the nation in darkness.
 Candidate No. 4 was raised by parents who, cozy with Marcos, used their celebrity status to enhance the Marcos rule.
 By some accounts, this candidate has Marcos' blood running through his/her veins.
 S/he could have joined anti-Marcos student movements during the dark days but s/he did not.
 Candidate No. 5 was never known to have been involved in the struggle against Marcos even if s/he was old enough to do something.
 I believe that if you are not a part of the solution, you are a part of the problem.
 You cannot claim innocence with your silence.
 Others fell in the dead of night one by one.
 Indigenous peoples became squatters on their lands.
 People sacrificed, even their very lives to bring about systemic change.
 S/he could have at least spoken out.
 Nada.
 Now, s/he speaks as if s/he founded The Resistance during that horrible period.
 "Avoid candidates who want Martial Law to return."
 Yet, s/he sleeps with forces that terrorize indigenous peoples.
 Isn't there Martial Law in the militarized indigenous territories?
 Go to these territories, my friends, and feel the terror that envelopes IPs' existence.
 Then come back and convince me that Martial Law is too dead to produce a phantom.